6 Minute Read

 If you’re not sure how to estimate your withholdings, look back at your tax returns for the past few years.
 If they’re consistent, you know how much to adjust.
 If all else fails, talk with a tax pro!

 Adjusting your tax withholdings to bump up your investing portfolio is an easy way to boost your nest egg, but that’s not the only option for increasing your contributions.
 Try to find money that’s slipping through the cracks.
 For instance, you might want to review your insurance premiums.
 Some companies provide discounts if you pay the annual premium in full.
-Others offer discounts if you’ve completed a qualified defensive driving course.
+Others offer discounts if you’ve completed a certified defensive driving course.
 Check with your current carrier to find out if you qualify.

 When you review policies, make sure you’re comparing apples to apples.
 Another carrier might offer lower premiums but have a higher deductible.
 That great deal might not be so great after all!